IDinsight/experiments-engine/docs/getting-started/experiments/mabs/setting-up.md

 Enter details for each arm.
 The `Name` and `Description` fields are both mandatory.

 If you chose the Beta prior for the arms, the priors are defined through the `alpha` and `beta` parameters of the Beta distribution: the default values are `1` and `1` respectively.
-The higher the `alpha` value, the more certain the arm is of achieving "success", while the reverse is true for the `beta` parameter (1).{ .annotate }
+The higher the `alpha` value, the more certain your prior on the arm achieving "success", while the reverse is true for the `beta` parameter[^1].

+[^1] We know this is unintuitive for non-statisticians -- we're working on visual for configuring priors!

 ![Beta prior arms](./images/mab_arms_config_2.png)